-The goal of our LCA is to determine greenhouse gas (GHG) emissions and fossil energy demand associated with harvesting and transport of forest-based biomass within the state of Michigan.
+The goal of our LCA is to determine greenhouse gas (GHG) emissions and fossil energy demand associated with harvesting and transport of forest-based biomass within the planned Michigan supply zone of FRR, up to 150 miles from the facility.
 For our purposes, harvesting includes cutting and moving wood to a forest landing, and transport refers to movements of wood from the forest landing to a processing facility.
-Our scope will be limited in the sense that our focus is only on major stages in the forest-based biomass supply chain that occur prior to biomass conversion at a processing facility into biofuels, bioproducts, or bioenergy.
-Material inputs used directly during these feedstock supply chain activities, i.e. wood harvesting and transport, will be considered.
+Our scope will be limited in the sense that our focus is only on major stages in the forest-based biomass supply chain that occur prior to biomass conversion at the processing facility into biofuels and co-products.
+Material inputs used directly during feedstock supply chain activities, i.e. wood harvesting and transport, will be considered.
 Of these inputs, fuel is the most important, but other inputs are also included, including major equipment used to harvest and transport wood (harvesters, forwarders, log trucks, etc.).